marpies/firebase-invites-ane/README.md

 It is recommended to add the callback before initializing the extension to receive any invitations which result in launching your app.

-The callback can be removed using:
+You can add more than one callback, or remove specific callback using:

 ```as3
 FirebaseInvites.removeInvitationReceivedCallback( onFirebaseInvitationReceived );